 In 2015 SAVE Group had a total of 988 employees and reported consolidated revenues of 166.4 million euros.

-Airport management operations concentrate mainly on developing the infrastructures and route network of the Venice-Treviso airport system, which with more than 12.3 million passengers in 2016 is the third largest Italian airport.
+Airport management operations concentrate mainly on developing the infrastructures and route network of the Venice-Treviso airport system, which with more than 11.1 million passengers in 2015 is the third-largest Italian airport;

 Through coordinated management of the two Airports, it is possible to develop their potential and to provide an integrated service for the local area.
-In particular, Venice Marco Polo Airport is Italy's third largest intercontinental gateway with direct scheduled flights to New York, Philadelphia, Atlanta, Dubai, Doha, Abu Dhabi, Montreal and Toronto.
+In particular, Venice Marco Polo Airport is Italy's third-largest intercontinental gateway with direct scheduled flights to New York, Philadelphia, Atlanta, Dubai, Doha, Abu Dhabi, Montreal, Toronto and Seoul.